 What a great lesson for us today!

-After Jacob had received the firstborn’s blessing deceitfully, he had to flee to his uncle Laban in Padan Aram from the face of Esau, who had sworn to kill him.
+After Jacob had received the blessing of the firstborn deceitfully, he had to flee to his uncle Laban in Padan Aram from the face of Esau who had sworn to kill him.

 In Laban’s house, Jacob also had to wrestle for everything.
 First, Jacob wrestled for his wife, Rachel.
 He lost the first round, for Laban deceived him into marrying Leah, Rachel’s sister.

-But Jacob’s wrestling was far from over in Laban’s house; he still had to wrestle with Laban over his livestock and leave Laban’s house with his family and great possession.
-Jacob never knew true peace, for there was always one wrestling after another in his life and home.
+But Jacob’s wrestling was far from over in Laban’s house, he still had to wrestle with Laban over his livestock, and over leaving Laban’s house with his family and great possession.
+Jacob never knew true peace, for there was always one wrestling after another in his life and house.

-On Jacob’s way back to his father’s house, he was terrified and distressed when the messengers informed him that his brother Esau was on his way to meet him with four hundred men.
+On Jacob’s way back to his father’s house he was greatly afraid and distressed when the messengers informed him that his brother Esau was on his way to meet him with four hundred men.

-Having sent over the brook all he had, Jacob was left alone for his final wrestling.
-Only that this time around, the wrestling was not with any man but with God Himself, and in this wrestling, Jacob can neither cheat nor lie; he must be his authentic self.
+Having sent over the brook all that he had; Jacob was left alone for his final wrestling.
+Only that this time around, the wrestling was not with any man but with God Himself and in this wrestling Jacob can neither cheat nor lie; he has to be his real self.

 That night marked the death of Jacob (a supplanter) and the birth of Israel (a righteous prince).